uefcancer/Deepdensity/README.md

 #
 ## 7. Acknowledgements
 Grateful to the open-source projects and their visionary authors for their generous contributions that inspired and empowered our project.
-Together, we drive innovation towards an extraordinary future.

 - [Segmentation Models](https://github.com/qubvel/segmentation_models.pytorch)